wp-plugins/ajax-load-more/README.txt

 *   repeater - select from a list of customizable repeaters (Add-on available)
 *   post_type - comma seperated list of post types to query
 *   category - query by category slug
-*   tag - query by tag slug
+*   taxonomy - query by custom taxonomy
+*   taxonomy_terms - comma seperated list of custom taxonomy terms to query
+*   taxonomy_operator - Operator to test (IN/NOT IN)
 *   author - query by author id
 *   search - query search term ('s')
 *   exclude - comma separated list of post ID's to exclude from query.